Organisation & mission

-The Interuniversity Center for Social Science Theory and Methodology (ICS) is a leading Research Center and Graduate School in the Social Sciences in the Netherlands.
+The Interuniversity Center for Social Science Theory and Methodology (ICS) is a leading research center and graduate school in social sciences in the Netherlands.

 Research by faculty, postdocs and PhD students takes place within a common research program that stresses the importance of deductive theory formation (based on the principles of structural individualism), integration of theory and empirical research, and an interdisciplinary orientation.

 The ICS attaches great value to international contacts in the fields of sociology, political sciences, economics, psychology, history, and applied mathematics.
 Each year a number of well-known international scientists are invited to give seminars (such as the annual ICS lecture) and a number of PhD students and postdocs visit research centers abroad.
 A traineeship is part of the PhD training program.